davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 10-AUG-2026
 * OpenMeteoEDA_202306_v006 explores cumulative net degree days by day of year for a second city
 * OpenMeteoEDA_202306_v006 explores cumulative net degree days by day of year for a third city
+* OpenMeteoEDA_202306_v006 explores averages for cumulative net degree days by day of year for a single city